trentapple/llama.vscode/resources/help.md

 Enter search words to find a model from huggingface.
 If the model is selected it will be automatically downloaded (if not yet done) and a llama.cpp server will be started with it.

 - Export
 A model could be exported as a .json files.
-This file could be shared with other used, modified if needed and imported again.
+This file could be shared with other users, modified if needed and imported again.
 Select a model to export it.

 - Import
 A model could be imported from a .json file - select a file to import it.